tigoe/SensorExamples/EnvironmentalSensors/PMS5003_AQI_sensor/readme.md

+# Understanding the PMS5003 Data Protocol

+This is a guide to reading and parsing the data from the [Plantower PMS5003 AQI sensor](https://www.plantower.com/en/products_33/74.html).
+This sensor has an asynchronous serial interface, so it's a useful example for understanding the structure of binary data protocols.
+In particular, this protocol contains a fixed header, a data length, and a checksum, all of which will be processed in the code in this explanation.

 ## Hardware Connection

-The [Plantower PMS5003 sensor](https://www.plantower.com/en/products_33/74.html) sends its data over an asynchronous serial connection (UART).
+The sensor sends its data over an asynchronous serial connection (UART).
 You'll need to read the data over a UART interface on your microcontroller and interpret the bytes.

 Many Arduino boards (though not the Uno) have two UARTs.
 The first is the USB-Serial connection that you use to upload new code and to send information to the Serial port using `Serial.println()` and other serial commands.